croxton/Ifelse/README.md

 		{/if}
 	{/exp:ifelse}

+### "Unsafe" conditional parsing

+Use this method only when you want advanced conditionals to be parsed *AFTER* the tags IfElse wraps have been parsed.
+The `safe="no"` parameter disables certain checks and safety measures and can signigicantly reduce the overhead of EE's own advanced conditional parser (savings of up to 1/4 of total template execution time are possible).
+This works best when you have a large number of conditionals.

+The `protect=""` parameter can be used to specify special types of content to protect while parsing connditionals when using the "unsafe" method (currently 'javascript' and 'php').

+	{exp:ifelse safe="no" protect="javascript|php"}
+		{if segment_1 == 'about'}
+			About
+		{if:elseif segment_1 == "services"}
+			Services
+		{if:else}
+			Default
+		{/if}
+	{/exp:ifelse}

+Please be aware that when using `safe="no"` you may see parse errors with some conditionals that make use of un-quoted variables.

+Avoid this syntax where possible:

+	{if my_variable == "about"}...{/if}

+Do this instead:

+	{if "{my_variable}" == "about"}...{/if}

+When evaluating variables containing numbers, it's safe to do this:

+	{if {my_number} == 2}...{/if}

 ### Preserving {if no results}

 To preserve {if no results} conditionals inside nested tags, wrap your 'no results' content with {no_results}{/no_results}.
 Example: